pluggdapps/pluggdapps/README.rst

-Pluggdapps is a `component architecture` in python that can't get any simpler.
+Pluggdapps is a `component system` in python that can't get any simpler.
 A meta framework providing a platform to define interfaces and implement plugins.
 It comes with a configuration system, web-framework, `scaffold`, command-line script and much more ...